Causal mediation analysis estimating interventional effects mapped to a target trial

 The R package medRCT

-for causal mediation analysis supports the estimation of interventional effects (VanderWeele, Vansteelandt, and Robins 2014), specifically interventional effects that are defined explicitly in terms of a “target trial” (Hernán and Robins 2016), as recently proposed by Moreno-Betancur et al. (2021).
+for causal mediation analysis supports the estimation of interventional effects (VanderWeele, Vansteelandt, and Robins 2014), specifically interventional effects that are defined such that they map explicitly to a “target trial” (Hernán and Robins 2016), as recently proposed by Moreno-Betancur et al. (2021).
 In the target trial, the treatment strategies are specified to reflect hypothetical interventions targeting and thus shifting the joint distribution of the mediators. medRCT

 can accommodate any number of potentially correlated mediators, including mediators that are not of primary interest but that are intermediate (exposure-induced) mediator-outcome confounders.